arosenkranz/scenarios/notebook-api-lab/01-create-notebook.md

   ![](@TODO: insert image)

-1. Now set it up so the cell's is set to query `Metrics` with a value of `trace.rack.request.duration` from `env:my-environment, service:store-frontend`{{copy}}.
+1. Now set it up so the cell's is set to query `Metrics` with a value of `trace.rack.request.duration` from `env:ecommerce-store, service:store-frontend`{{copy}}.
 The result should be the duration displayed in the cell, resembling this image:

   ![](@TODO: insert image)

-  > **Note:** The `env:my-environment` and `service:store-frontend` facets were created for you when the application was instrumented and can be found in the `docker-compose.yml` file in the IDE tab.
+> **Note:** The `env:ecommerce-store` and `service:store-frontend` facets were created for you when the application was instrumented and can be found in the `docker-compose.yml` file in the IDE tab.

   Notice how the time seems a bit slower than expected?
 This is because it is calculating an average based off the week's data, but metrics have only been collected for a few minutes so far.